liuqx0717/FolderChecksum/README.md

 ...
 ```

+`path` is always separated by `'/'` (even on Windows), so the database
+file generated on one platform can be used later on different platforms.
 `visited` is used internally to detect deleted files.

 The database is always updated in a single transaction, i.e., updated
 atomically in each invocation of the tool.
 Running multiple instances of
-this tool on the same database file is **not** recommended.
+this tool on the same database file is **not** recommended (SQLite only
+supports 1 concurrent write transaction anyway).

 # Full usage

+Note that part of the help message is generated using runtime information
+(number of CPU cores, path separator `'/'` or `'\'`, etc.).
+To get the most
+accurate help message on your system, please use `-h` by yourself.

 ```
 Usage: